makemepulse/nanogl-docs/src/pages/guide/getting-started/creating-a-scene.md

 <UICallout type="info">

-**Node :** We will only call a render on resize here because the render is static.
+**Note :** We will only call a render on resize here because the render is static.
 When the render is updated on each frame, it is not useful.

 </UICallout>